specklesystems/speckle-docs-OLD/user/excel.md

 ### Logging In

 You'll need to log in to use this connector as it is unable to access your accounts from Speckle Manager.
-To do so, simply click on the log in button and insert your credentials.
+To do so, simply type your server url click on the log in button and insert your credentials.

 :::tip IMPORTANT 🙌

-Currently, **only accounts on our XYZ server are supported**, this is because of limitations on the Microsoft Office Store.
-We're currently working to add support for any Speckle server.
+Currently, **only accounts on servers managed by us are supported**, this is because of limitations on the Microsoft Office Store.
+To use the Excel connector with a server deployed by you, you'll have to publish it yourself.

 :::